 1. Incorporate a Unique Design

 The added texture or color will help distinguish your coin from other coins.
 Also, it helps make it more memorable than your average round metal coin.

-2. Utilize the Internet and Other Resources
+2. Use the Internet and Other Resources

 3. Explore Your Coin’s Concept

-4. Plating Options Matter
+4. Plating Options

 5. Localize Your Design

+Aim to include text, imagery, or symbols familiar to the local population.
+This will help you in the presentation of your product as well.
+Seek out a local artist and see if they can help you with your design.
 It will probably take you a couple of tries to get the design just right.
 That’s okay.
 Keep at it, and soon you’ll have a custom challenge coin that people will admire.